Mod-$p$ Galois representations not arising from abelian varieties: Introduction

 \section{Introduction}

 Let $g \geq 1$ and $p$ be a prime.
 Let $\MA_g(p)$ be the Siegel modular variety which is the moduli space of principally polarized abelian varieties of dimension~$g$ with full level $p$ structure.
+When $g = 1$, this is exactly the modular curve $X(p)$ parametrizing elliptic curves with full level $p$ structure.
+Using Riemann-Hurwitz formula, one knows that the curve $X(p)$ has genus $0$ if and only if $p \leq 5$.
+In general, the variety~$\MA_g(p)$ is geometrically rational if and only if $(g,p) = (1,2),$ $(1,3),$ $(1,5),$ $(2,2),$ $(2,3),$ $(3,2)$ \cite{Hulek}.

-The space~$\MA_g(p)$ is geometrically rational only for $(g,p) = (1,2),$ $(1,3),$ $(1,5),$ $(2,2),$ $(2,3),$ $(3,2)$ \cite{Hulek}.
-Furthermore, in all the genus $1$ cases above, it is known that $\MA_1(p)$ and its twists $\MA_1(\rhobar)$ corresponding to two dimensional mod-$p$ Galois representations $\rhobar$ with cyclotomic determinant, are in fact rational over $\Q$.
-That is, if $\rhobar : G_{\Q} \rightarrow \GL(2,\F_p)$ with $p = 2, 3, 5$ is any representation with cyclotomic determinant, then it arises from an elliptic curve over $\Q$, and in fact from infinitely many elliptic curves \cite{RS}.
-In the three exceptional cases with~$g \ge 2$, the corresponding moduli spaces~$\MA_g(p)$ and their twists are all unirational, as explained in~\cite[Lemma~10.2.4]{BCGP} and~\cite[\S4.4]{CCR}.
-Hence, in these cases, all representations $\rhobar: G_{\Q} \rightarrow \GSp(2g,\F_p)$ with cyclotomic similitude character do arise from $g$-dimensional abelian varieties over $\Q$.
+In all three genus $1$ cases above, the modular curve $X(p) = \MA_1(p)$ is in fact rational over $\Q$, and furthermore all of its twists $\MA_1(\rho)$ corresponding to two dimensional mod-$p$ Galois representations $\rho$ with cyclotomic determinant, are also rational over $\Q$ \cite{RS}.
+That is, if $p = 2, 3$ or $5$, and $\rho : G_{\Q} \rightarrow \GL(2,\F_p)$ is such that $\det \rho$ is the mod-$p$ cyclotomic character~$\chi_p$, then the Galois representation $\rho$ arises from an elliptic curve over $\Q$, and in fact from infinitely many elliptic curves.
+When $g = 2$ and $p = 2$ or $3$, the moduli spaces~$\MA_2(p)$ and their twists are all unirational, as explained in~\cite[Lemma 10.2.4]{BCGP} and~\cite[\S4.4]{CCR}, even if they are not always rational over $\Q$ \cite{CC}.
+Hence, in these cases, all representations $\rho: G_{\Q} \rightarrow \GSp(4,\F_p)$ with cyclotomic similitude character do arise from abelian surfaces over $\Q$.